ragingpastry/piedpiper-picli/CONTRIBUTING.md

 Here is what the workflow might look like:
 1. Submit issue.
-2. Create fork of piedpiper-picli.
+2. Create fork of piperci-picli.
 3. Create a feature branch for your issue on on your fork.
 4. Iterate on your change, keeping it as small as possible.
 4a.
 Optionally create a WIP pull request describing your change.